 Go eco-glamping at the foot of the Pyrenees in Ariège, France

 Nothing brings you closer to nature than camping under the stars – or rather, glamping.
 If you want to break the mold and experience something totally different from your traditional hotel stay, then there are plenty of eco-glamping destinations to explore around Europe.
 These are designed to allow you to relax in nature while creating minimal impact on your surroundings.
-Many of these campsites follow innovative sustainable measures that go way beyond simply recycling.
-One such place is Camping La Serre which carries the international environmental Clef Verte label for sustainable tourism.
-Located at the foot of the Pyrenees in Ariège, France, the three-star eco-campsite boasts a whopping 66 places to stay.
+Many of the campsites follow innovative sustainable measures that go way beyond simply recycling.
+One such site is Camping La Serre which carries the international environmental Clef Verte label for sustainable tourism.
+Located at the foot of the Pyrenees in Ariège, France, the three-star eco-campsite boasts a whopping 66 accommodation spots.

 Go hiking in the Bystřicko Region, Czech Republic

 If you love to hike, then navigating the unspoiled landscapes of the Bystřicko region in the Czech-Moravian Highlands will feel like paradise.
-In fact, many adventurous travelers consider this to be one of the best sustainable destinations for hiking in Europe.
+In fact, many adventurous travelers consider this to be one of the best sustainable hiking destinations in Europe.
 The region is certified as a European Destination of Excellence (EDEN) by the European Commission.
 This is owing to its commitment to protecting the local environment.
 Located within the Svratka River Nature Park, Bystřicko boasts a Bison Country hiking trail and two of Moravia’s oldest castles; Zubštejn and Pernštejn.
 The latter dates back to the 13th century and is said to be haunted by the White Lady.
 As the legend goes, a local monk cursed her for her wanton lifestyle.